College Degree Search

 as students attending the main campus.

-Schools selected by College Degree Search are both both public and private, offering degree programs for adults
+Schools are both both public and private, and offer degree programs for adults

 across the United States, including the more